-The Danish Refugee Council (DRC) established operations in Tanzania in October 2015 to provide emergency assistance to Burundi refugees that were fleeing the violence that ensued following disputed presidential election in April 2015.
-From the onset, DRC’s operations in Tanzania have been based in Nduta and Mtendeli refugee camps with the main programme office located in Kibondo.
+The Danish Refugee Council (DRC) established operations in Tanzania in October 2015 to provide emergency assistance to Burundi refugees who were fleeing violence that ensued following the disputed presidential election in April 2015.
+From the onset, DRC’s operations in Tanzania have been based in Nduta and Mtendeli refugee camps.
+The main programme office is located in Kibondo and Country office is located in Dar es Salaam.
+DRC Tanzania is headed by the Country Director with an Area Manager responsible for the operation in Kigoma District.
+The country program employs 217 national and 7 international staff.

-Since the beginning of the operation, DRC has been delivering an integrated multi-sectoral assistance that combines camp coordination, protection and livelihoods, in order to address the population’s needs as a whole.
+DRC is delivering an integrated multi-sectoral assistance program that combines camp coordination and camp management, protection, livelihoods, community based protection, general food distribution, water & sanitation and hygiene, in order to address the populations needs as a whole.

-With the displacement from Burundi expected to be protracted – given the non-resolution of the political situation and complex land issues, and despite the beginning of a voluntary repatriation process.
-DRC is progressively shifting from an emergency phase to more longer-term intervention, including through support to the host communities around the camps.
+The displacement from Burundi is protracted – given the non-resolution of the political situation, complex land issues, insecurity, difficult economic situation and despite the continuation of a voluntary repatriation process.
+DRC has shifted from an emergency phase to more long-term interventions, including support to the host communities in the vicinity of the camps.

 DRC’s main activities currently comprise of:

-- Camp Management and Camp Coordination of both Nduta and Mtendeli, including distribution of core relief items, shelter allocation and maintenance, reception of new arrivals (until the last quarter of 2017) and support to the voluntary repatriation process (since the last quarter of 2017).
+- Camp Management and Camp Coordination in both Nduta and Mtendeli, including distribution of core relief items and other non-food items, shelter allocation and maintenance, wet feeding to persons of concern held by police and operation of departure center.

-- Protection and Community Based Protection, including support to community based governance and protection structures, information dissemination, support to the feedback mechanisms, as well as conflict management activities and peaceful coexistence events between in-camp and host communities’ populations since 2018, following a conflict dynamics analysis conducted in 2017 by DDG’s conflict advisors.
+- Protection and Community Based Protection, including support to community based governance and protection structures, information dissemination, support to the feedback mechanisms, psychosocial support as well as conflict management activities and peaceful coexistence events between in-camp and host communities’ populations (following a conflict dynamics analysis conducted in 2017 by DDGs conflict advisors).

-- Livelihoods/Food security, including kitchen gardening, support to the business community both inside and outside the camps, as well as cash based interventions (through vouchers).
+- Livelihoods/Food security, including kitchen gardening, support to the business community both inside and outside the camps, cash based interventions (through vouchers), village loan saving groups and solar energy lighting.

 Partners and Donors: